Rich9975/Python-Project/README.md

-# Crypto Price Analysis Task – Richmond Dias
+# Crypto Price Analysis Project – Richmond Dias

 This project addresses a data analyst task focused on retrieving, cleaning, and visualizing historical price data for Ethereum and Bitcoin using Python.